Northbrook Trusts and Wills Attorneys

 How Can The Wochner Law Firm help?

-For nearly 40 years, the knowledgeable Illinois wills and trusts attorneysat The Wochner Law Firm have been helping clients obtain peace of mind by developing a thorough estate plan that includes the appropriate legal documents, such as wills, trusts, and powers of attorney.
+For over 40 years, the knowledgeable Illinois wills and trusts attorneysat The Wochner Law Firm have been helping clients obtain peace of mind by developing a thorough estate plan that includes the appropriate legal documents, such as wills, trusts, and powers of attorney.
 The founder of The Wochner Law Firm, James A. Wochner, Esq., is a member of the Illinois State Bar Association and its Trusts and Estates section and of the American Association of Trust, Estate, and Elder Law Attorneys (AATEELA), in which he is a present Director and a former past President.
 Further, Mr. Wochner is a member of the Chicago Council on Planned Giving.
 Our offices are conveniently located along the Edens Expressway in Northbrook, Illinois.

 Contact The Wochner Law Firm at (847) 272-7360 to schedule a free consultation with one of our experienced Chicago-area wills and trusts attorneys.